 6. Deliver the solution.

-Working with stakeholders, the project manager, and the team, identify the best methodology, practice or paradigm that moves the idea from a plan to a result that delights your customers and stakeholders.
+This last step to add projects to a portfolio enables product and service delivery.
+Working with stakeholders, the project manager, and the team, identify the best methodology, practice, or paradigm that moves the idea from a plan to a result that delights your customers and stakeholders.
 This step traditionally includes activities like requirement definition, analysis of those requirements, designing a solution that delivers those requirements, building the solution according to that design, ensuring a quality solution through testing, and implementing that solution.
 The Manage and Control phases of the project management process are in full swing until the solution implementation has proven stable when the Close phase launches.

 When your organization utilizes a robust enterprise project management solution instead of a spreadsheet, the project portfolio manager is freed from routine tasks associated with this process and can add value in other critical areas.
 By following these steps to add projects to a portfolio, your organization can improve its performance.